nadrane/blog/source/_posts/build-your-own-regex.md

 ---
-title: Build Your Own Regex Engine
+title: Build a Regex Engine in Less than 40 Lines of Code
 date: 2017-11-28 11:36:04
 categories:
   - [Regular Expressions]